 We arrived around 8 pm to our other brother's house.
 Having 4 hours of sleep in two days was a big challenge and also were incredibly hungry that we ate the whole pizza they had waiting for us.

 Both of us were totally wiped out by the time we ended this trip.
 He wound up taking a plane back the next day and I stayed with my other brother for a few months.

 Life was going to change forever at that point.

 There were many lessons that on that trip.

 Some suggestions I would recommend are:

-Make sure you have a working truck before driving long distance
+- Make sure you have a working truck before driving long distances.

 I guess the unions are much stronger in the northern states, so is the housing and taxes so you get what you pay for.
 Living in a cheaper state means you will also receive lower pay.

 The real estate market heated up so fast that the insurance and taxes rose as fast and pay did not keep up.

 I would advise anyone who moves there to first rent for a while and get used to the area.
 Buying a home can be costly.
 I sold my home, moved to Kentucky where everything is cheaper and the stress level is lower.